bennischober/speech-to-gcode/README.md

 ### Image preprocessing and GCode generation

 Note: This pipeline component is not deployed within a Docker container, it is running on the local machine.

+## Code Documentation

+Most parts of the code is documented through comments.
+Here are some key concepts of the project:

+- [``server``](./server): Contains the REST API and the pipeline components
+- [``local``](./local): Contains the local pipeline components (image preprocessing and GCode generation) and the UI

+The image pipeline is seperated into different files.
+Besides the main file [``image_pipeline.py``](./local/image_pipeline.py), there are other files.
+This is because the main class would be to big and hard to read.
+Also, the ObjectDetection pipeline is seperated into a different file, which works like a wraper around the GroundingDINO model.

+Another thing to mention, is that all code within the [``milling_grbl``](./local/components/image_to_gcode/milling_grbl/) folder was provided by the [IDF](https://www.hs-kempten.de/en/research/research-institutes/institute-for-data-optimized-manufacturing-idf).

+## Getting Started

+To get started using this project, check the [``getting-started.md``](./getting-started.md) file.